OneDrive/onedrive-api-docs/docs/rest-api/concepts/scan-guidance.md

 Even with webhooks sending your application notifications, you may want to provide a periodic delta query to ensure that no changes are missed if it appears to have been a long time since a notification was received.
 We recommend no more than once per day for this periodic check.
 The delta query still allows you to easily catch up and not miss any changes in the system.

+### Receiving webhook notifications for security events
+OneDrive and SharePoint support sending your application notifications of security events.
+To subscribe to these events you will need to add the "prefer:includesecuritywebhooks" header to your request to register a webhook.
+Once the webhook is registered you will receive notifications when the permissions on an item change.

 ## Process changes

 After your application receives a notification through a webhook, you need to acknowledge the notification by immediately sending a 202 – Accepted code back to Microsoft Graph.
 You should send this code before beginning any time-consuming processing.
 Failing to do so results in additional retries being sent, which your app might view as false notifications.